Venus & Adonis

 All Wounds Bleed:

 Composed by the Pulitzer Prize finalist Christopher Cerrone, All Wounds Bleed is a one-act chamber opera that tackles themes of individual strife as seen through the lense of the myth of Echo and Narcissus.
 Mr. Cerrone and Tony Asaro, who wrote the libretto, invite us into the inner world of each figure of this striking trio.
 Three scenes confront listeners with a timely theme of isolation, and the emotional neglect that can lead to loneliness.
-A contemporary take on a classic myth, All Wounds Bleed marks BOW’s first foray into presenting new opera by a living composer.
+A contemporary take on a classic myth, All Wounds Bleed marks BMS’s first foray into presenting new opera by a living composer.